EllisBale/MindFlip/README.md

 ### Website Structure

+The website contains 1 page for the game and a modal that pops up when clicked on.
+I was originally going to add a seperate page for my "how to play" page but was recommended by student mentor to add a modal.
+Adding the modal instead of another html page allows the user to keep their game progress, otherwise the extra page would have refreshed when they returned back to the homepage.

 ### Colours

 For the navbar I used 2fd073 which is a type of green.
 I picked this colour for the navbar because I felt like it was visually appealing and great for a casual game.
 The black text on the navbar makes for high readability with the green.
 It helps with visually impaired users because of the good contrast score from https://imagecolorpicker.com/color-code/2fd073.
 The second colour I used for this website is a type of dark gray (#1E1E1E) for the body.
 I think this colour is easy on the eyes as well as going well with the navbar colour.
 The background is meant to be subtle and not distract the user when playing.